The Marvelous Mrs. Maisel Is Back & She's Taking On The World

 Advertisement

-The new trailer for the Amazon series, streaming December 6, starts with this perfectly marvelous girl opening for singer Shy Baldwin (Leroy McClain).
+The new trailer for the Amazon series, streaming 6th December, starts with this perfectly marvellous girl opening for singer Shy Baldwin (Leroy McClain).
 Oh, you better bet there will be shenanigans on this trip, not to mention an appearance from Paris Geller herself, Liza Weil.
 “You see the world,” Weil’s still-mysterious character tells Midge.
 “The audiences, when they’re great they’re really great.
 And you’re not having to go to your grave not having done anything interesting.”

 Fans also get a look at Brown’s new character, a plaid jacket-wearing promoter who Midge meets in Vegas, who’s worried about whether Susie’s girl is ready.
 “She’s gonna be a goddamn legend,” Susie assures him.
 And for all those Moel (Jidge?) shippers out there, that sweet moment of Joel putting his hand on her shoulder to calm her nerves over the tour may be a sign that the former couple’s romance might not be over yet.
 Sorry, Benjamin.